Data Science (2022 - 2024)

 Data Science for Everyone

-DS-UA 111 Prerequisite: high school algebra or permission of the program.
+DS-UA 111 Prerequisite: none.
 Lecture and laboratory.
 Offered every semester.
 4 points.

 Introduction to Data Science